marktsec/Ransomsim3/README.md

 -  WARNING: If the shadow copy delete option is selected, all shadow copies will be deleted.
 -  WARNING: All files in the folder selected for the encryption will be encrypted.
 ```
-> WARNING: If the shadow copy delete option is selected, all shadow copies will be deleted.
-> WARNING: All files in the folder selected for the encryption will be encrypted.

 > Note: NOTES FOR RED TEAMERS: USE IMPACKET SMBEXEC AND LOLBINS TO RUN THIS SIMULATION.